 Our dining room/lounge is small, just 3.6 meters wide by 5 meters long...I guess you can say it's cosy!
 After reconfiguring two walls, we transformed the look and feel of this room with fresh paint, white floors and also hung a watercolour wallpapered mural.
 I styled the room with a soft colour palette of browns, pastels, mustards and then hints of black and brass, added new furniture pieces and homeware items (a lot of them thrifted) and, lots more plants!
 With a family of four, to keep our modest lounge a peaceful and clutter-free area, I have a 'zero toys in the lounge' rule, which is much easier to do with older kids, but the dining table can be used for drawing, clay, board games, crafts etc. It means that we always have a place to hang out that is not dominated by packs of dinosaurs and LEGO pieces everywhere!

-The very first thing we did when we brought the house, was smash out the old fireplace - it had been bugging me for eight years.
+The very first thing we did when we brought the house, smashed out the old fireplace - it had been bugging me for eight years.
 It wasn't in use anymore and because of the hearth, we couldn't have anything sitting hard against this wall - a waste of space for this area of the room.
 On the same weekend of the fireplace removal, we also took out the little corner window next to it, and the old hallway door in the opposite corner of the room.
 I felt like the window and the door cut and divided the room in a weird way, and to me visually they were just supposed to go.
 And while all the walls were down in the process, we insulated the room too (the floors throughout the house done also) and what a difference it has been this winter!
 Now the dining table sits along the old fireplace wall adjacent to the kitchen which makes for a good food flow, and with the removal of the old archway wall and the addition of the breakfast bar (completed in the kitchen reno), it means that the kitchen, dining and living areas are now connected and cohesive.
 Perfect for family time and entertaining.

 Another good riddance item in the lounge was the TV because; 1.
 TV's are ugly and 2.
-We much prefer to binge watch on our laptops in bed.
+We much prefer to binge-watch on our laptops in bed.
 We had moved the TV to our bedroom and only used it a few times, so it's now gone from there too.
 Remember that episode of Friends when Joey said: "You don't own a TV...what's all your furniture pointing at?"
-THATS US NOW!
+THAT'S US NOW!
 Haha.

 So this room is almost finished...BUT we do have a future renovation which is going to completely change this room once again.
 We want to take out the large lounge window and replace it with a (hopefully wooden) bi-fold door and have a massive, multi-level deck coming straight out from it.
 We have dreams for the deck to have a woodfire pizza oven / BBQ area, outdoor dining and a little lounge hang out place too.
 Perfect for summer gatherings and sitting outside sipping something yum while watching the kids play...you know, all those good things!
 This will make the lounge feel so much bigger when we have that indoor/outdoor flow thing happening.
-And although we need to get in a digger to level out the land before the deck building can even begin, AND most importantly a re-mortgage to actually make it happen...I'm optimistic that we can have it done by summer ;) Aaron is eye rolling already, I can see it!
+And although we need to get in a digger to level out the land before the deck building can even begin, AND most importantly a re-mortgage to actually make it happen...I'm optimistic that we can have it done by summer ;) Aaron is eye-rolling already, I can see it!
 LOL.

-For now though, I hope you enjoy what we have done so far...
+For now, though, I hope you enjoy what we have done so far...

-Below : The Williams road cane chair | Aary spotted this 'Willow Cane Lounger' chair ($550) on Instagram and I am so glad he showed it to me.
+cane chair | Aary spotted this 'Willow Cane Lounger' chair ($550) on Instagram and I am so glad he showed it to me.
 I love the unusual square shape to it, and the bohemian but modern at the same time feel to it.

 Kate, owner of Williams Road sources many items for her shop aboard and can ship at a pretty reasonable rate (for such a bulky item) anywhere around New Zealand form her Gisborne based store.
-The light shade | Which goes so well with that chair was in the bargain area at Lighting Direct, and I think I paid $60 for it.
-They often sell their display models really cheap - a good place to stop in and check every now and then for light shades and floor lamps etc.

-the wallpaper mural Anewall via Anthropology because I wanted something so the house was 'white, but not too white'.
+I brought this 'coastal cirrus mural' designed by Anewall via Anthropology because I wanted something so the house was 'white, but not too white'.
 Wallpaper was out of the norm for me - but it was a risk that definitely paid off, both Aary and I love it and it's one of the first things people comment on when they come into our home now.
 I love that it isn't a repeated pattern and adds a soft and calming vibe to the room.
-Anthropologie does not ship to NZ at this stage, so I was | I brought this 'coastal cirrus mural' designed by grateful that my brother's girlfriend Tiffany, who had it sent to her sister in the USA who then sent it to us.
+Anthropologie does not ship to NZ at this stage, so I was grateful that my brother's girlfriend Tiffany, who had it sent to her sister in the USA who then sent it to us.
 (There are also mail forwarding companies that you can use apparently for these sorts of international shipping dilemmas.)

 filing cabinet | I brought from Trash Place in Porirua for $40 and just love the soft pastel minty green colour of it.
 In a small home with little storage, it is also very practical.
-See the bonus organising section at the end of this post for what's in the drawers. the things on top | The large monstera plant + one other was very kindly gifted to me by my friend Neary of Botanical Chambre, the white bobbly planter and the 'head' I brought from my favourite op shop in Carterton, set of spikey ikebana (Japanese flower arranging) holders from TradeMe - $20 for 6, the black tourmaline crystal I bought at Hetties in Queenstown, gold tray and vase - op shopped, candles from National Candle, incense holder brought on holiday in Ubud, Ball.
+See the bonus organising section at the end of this post for what's in the drawers.